inpex/ioBroker.dmxface/README.md

 ## DMXface adapter for ioBroker
 This adapter connects the DMXfaceXP controller with ioBroker.
 The communication protocoll used is the DMXface ACTIVE SEND protocoll.
+Rev 1.1.0 supports additional features like min/max tracking of channels as well the calculation of power consumed for selected channels.

 ## Setup the DMXface
 To configure the DMXface controller, you need the 'DMXface Console' downloadable at http://www.dmxface.at<br>